kdave/btrfs-progs/Documentation/Status.rst

 The table below is an overview of the stability status of the features that BTRFS supports.
-While a feature may be functionally safe and reliable, it does not necessarily mean that it is meeting suitable for all use cases or workloads, for example performance.
+While a feature may be functionally safe and reliable, it does not necessarily mean that it is suitable for all use cases or workloads, for example performance.
 Combination of features can vary in performance, the table does not cover all possibilities.